| Titchmarsh Castle | ![]() |

 ||

-of the structures found in 1887 are now again grassed over.
-How much of
+the structures found in 1887 are now again grassed over.
+How much

 excavation some of the walls discovered were still eight feet in

-shows the ditch on the south side of the castle.
-The wall is on
+picture shows the ditch on the south side of the castle.
+The wall

 ||